Mackenzie Little

 Mackenzie Little (born 22 December 1996) is an American-born Australian javelin thrower.
 She qualified for the 2020 Tokyo Olympics and came second in her Women's javelin throw qualification with a throw of 62.37m.
 She later came eighth in the final.

 Early years

 Mackenzie Little was born in Minnesota, but moved to Australia as an infant.
-She joined Sydney’s Northern Suburbs Little Athletics as an Under-6.
+She joined Sydney's Northern Suburbs Little Athletics as an Under-6.
 She loved playing many sports including soccer, softball, water polo and hockey.
 In Year 7 at Pymble Ladies College, she had her first javelin training session, after her hurdles competition was cancelled.

 As a teenager, Little competed in javelin, 400m hurdles, and heptathlon at a national level.
 At the age of 15 she was already throwing over 50 metres.
-In 2013, Little earnt a gold medal at the 2013 World Youth Championships in Ukraine.
+In 2013, Little earned a gold medal at the 2013 World Youth Championships in Ukraine.
 In 2014, at 17 years of age, she threw 57.60m.